Did you know: Midrive is the #1 national driving lesson provider on Trustpilot! Find out more.

 Buying a new car at retail price is a nice idea, but, for many, it’s just not realistic.
 As soon as you drive a new car off of the garage forecourt, its value starts to decline.
 In fact, it’s estimated that a Ford Focus will be worth 40% less than its original price once it’s been on the road for three years.

-Most new cars suitable for young drivers will set you back around £15,000 to £20,000 once you’ve chosen the specification you want, and many drivers find that this price is only achievable through monthly payments.
+Most new cars suitable for young drivers will set you back around £15,000 to £20,000 once you’ve chosen the specification you want - and that's after the cost of driving lessons and insurance!
+Many drivers find that this price is only achievable through monthly payments.

 Hire purchase plans are fast becoming one of the most popular options for car buyers.
 A car hire purchase agreement allows you to make set monthly payments to the finance provider.
 The APR will be set before you start the contract, so you’ll know exactly how much interest you’re paying.

 You will usually have to pay a deposit, and the higher the deposit, the less you will have to pay back in monthly instalments.
 It’s important to remember that you will not own the car unless you pay the Option to Purchase fee at the end of your contract.
 If you do choose to pay this fee, ownership of the car will be passed from the finance company to you.
 Alternatively, you can choose not to pay the fee and to return the car to the dealer.

 You will usually also have the option to settle your car finance agreement early.
 You can do this by paying the outstanding amount on your car finance plan plus the Option to Purchase fee.
 There may be a charge for ending your contract early, so it’s worth checking with the finance company first.